 Please allow us to explain

-Ok well that is 2.28% return, right – so how am I losing money?
+Ok well, that is a 2.28% return, right – so how am I losing money?

 So 3.0% becomes 2.28% net of tax, less 2.4% for inflation leaves you with a grand total of minus 0.12% real return.

-This is not quite the safe haven for cash that perhaps you may have thought and certainly is not going to do anything for your long-term wealth creation as you are actually going backwards.
+This is not quite the safe haven for cash that perhaps you may have thought.
+And certainly is not going to do anything for your long-term wealth creation as you are actually going backward.

 So what is the answer?

 Assuming that you don’t wish to be going backward on a real basis.
 It is going to require utilising your cash.
 Holding real assets – those that go up, during times of inflation, not backward, has to be part of the financial model you run.

 Equally, taking on a strategy that is less speculative.
 Providing a more regular kind of return, without those big and costly swings in value that can happen with speculation would have to be something worthwhile looking.

 That really leaves two options on the table – investing in property – capital intensive and while may provide a capital gain over time (don’t forget the stamp duty) doesn’t necessarily provide cash flow when you take into account loan serving.
 The other, is covered calls, a proven share market cash flow strategy.